-The global ammunition market size was estimated at USD 11.74 billion in 2015 and is anticipated to experience a noteworthy growth in the near future owing to the rising security concerns caused by the upswing in terrorist groups and activities.
+The global Ammunition Market size is likely to reach USD 16.07 billion by 2024 and is anticipated to experience a noteworthy growth in the near future owing to the rising security concerns caused by the upswing in terrorist groups and activities.
 Arms race has been observed in the developing economies of Pakistan, China and India which is presumed to thrust the demand over the forecast period.

 The market has been segmented into different products that primarily consist of rockets, bullets, mortars and others.
 Civil & defense are the two end-use segments included in the study.
 Political differences along with the rising tension across borders is resulting in the rise in stacking of armories.